jawordpressorg/community-handbook/meetup-organizer/resources/organizing-virtual-events.md

-# Organizing Virtual Events
+# Organizing Virtual Meetups

-Technology Resources for MeetupMeetup All local/regional gatherings that are officially a part of the WordPress world but are not WordCamps are organized through [https://www.meetup.com/](https://www.meetup.com/).
-A meetup is typically a chance for local WordPress users to get together and share new ideas and seek help from one another.
-Searching for ‘WordPress’ on meetup.com will help you find options in your area.
-Organizers for virtual events
+## Technology Resources for Meetup Organizers for virtual events

+You can now request a Zoom Pro account to host your online meetup.
+Send in your request using the [Online Events Zoom Request form](https://make.wordpress.org/community/handbook/meetup-organizer/getting-started/special-virtual-events-zoom-request/), and a community deputy will get back to you with more details.

 The WordPress chapter meetup program has always emphasized the importance of in-person events over online events, but if there is any evidence of [community transmission](https://en.wikipedia.org/wiki/Transmission_(medicine)#Definition_and_related_terms) of COVID-19 in your area, we encourage organizing online events for the next few months.